Scam or Not?

 Vetting a Potential Employer

 Sadly, there are scammers out there hoping to capitalize on your desire to land a job.
 There are ways to educate yourself, though, so you do not fall victim to them.
-First, watch this 3-minute video about job scams offered by the Federal Trade Commission.
+First, read this article about job scams from the Federal Trade Commission.

 Research, research, research:

 - Check out organizations before you apply.
 At GlassDoor, you can search millions of job listings and see company salaries, employee reviews, and inside connections for any company.
 Search for them on LinkedIn and, if they are traded on the stock exchange, a site like Reuters.
 Do they have a presence on Facebook, Instagram and Twitter?

 - Search for them on Ripoff Report to see if they have been reported by consumers.
 If they show up on the report, you probably should avoid them.
 The site also provides information on work-at-home scams, as well as a link to a .pdf detailing Career Services scams.